DiRaltvein/memory-corruption-examples/README.md

   - it is fashinating how no one can detect such a basic problem.
 Same goes to frr.c file
 - 9\*
   - analyzed was entry point eg. main function (one file project)
+- 10\*
+  - Extremly confusing infer error on extracted version.
+Infer also threw confusion errors on other occasions but this is the pinnacle of confusion